shakes76/PatternAnalysis-2024/recognition/46976916-HipMRI/README.md

 The algorith processes 2D slices of MRI scans and predicts segmentation masks, which can aid in diagnosis and treatment planning

 ### How It Works
 The UNet model consists of a contracting path to capture context and a symmetric expanding path for precise localization.
-The model takes in 2D grayscale MRI images of size 256x128 and outputs a segmentation mask with five classes.
+The model takes in 2D grayscale MRI images and outputs a segmentation mask with five classes.
 Each pixel in the output represents a different region of interest, such as different parts of the background, the body or prostate.

 The model was trained on labeled MRI data using cross-entropy loss and Dice similarity coefficient for evaluation.
-After training, the model can predict segmentation masks for new MRI scans, which are used to assess the extent and location of prostate cancer.
+After training, the model can predict segmentation masks for new MRI scans, which can be used to assess the extent and location of prostate cancer.

 ### The model parameters
 The final model had the input parameters: